PRNicovich/NicoLase/Software/SoftwareReadme.txt

 Files .\BasicController\Micro-MangerDemo\StateDevices\*.cfg include demo configurations for the Basic Controller as a UserDefinedStateDevice, UserDefinedShutter, or both.
 These will hopefully be useful in getting started with these features.

+- Python

+Class and demo script for implementing communication with NicoLase controller via Python.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * Advanced System Controller *